Representations of Aut(M)-Invariant Measures: Preliminaries

 \end{itemize}

 \end{theorem}

-Notice that as all Borel spaces of the same cardinality are isomorphic, for any collection $\<S_n\>_{n \in \Nats}$ of Borel spaces, instead of having $X_\a$ be an $S$-valued random variable we could have allowed it to have been an $S_{|\a|}$-valued random variable without loss of generality.
-In particular, by allowing $X_\a$ to take values in $\oqftp(\Lang^{|\a|})$ for some language $\Lang$ we can assume the array $(X_{\a})_{\a \in \NatsIndex}$ collectively takes values in $\Str_\Lang$.
+Often in the Aldous-Hoover-Kallenberg theorem as stated it is assumed that the array takes values in a single $S$, possibly $[0,1]$.
+However, as all standard Borel spaces of the same cardinality are isomorphic, \cref{Aldous-Hoover-Kallenberg Theorem} is no more general.
+By allowing $X_\a$ to take values in $\oqftp(\Lang^{|\a|})$ for some language $\Lang$, we can assume the array $(X_{\a})_{\a \in \NatsIndex}$ collectively takes values in $\Str_\Lang$.
 This then gives us the following equivalent formulation of \cref{Aldous-Hoover-Kallenberg Theorem}.
+Note the term \emph{recipe} is due to Austin (see \cite{MR2426176}).